cda-tum/fiction/docs/getting_started.rst

 will fetch the latest version of all external modules used.
 Additionally, only ``CMake`` and a C++17 compiler are required.

+At the time of writing, for parallel STL algorithms to work when using GCC, the TBB library (``libtbb-dev`` on ubuntu) is needed.
+It is an optional dependency that can be installed for a performance boost in certain scenarios.
+For your preferred compiler, see the current implementation state of `P0024R2 <https://en.cppreference.com/w/cpp/compiler_support/17>`_.

 Using *fiction* as a stand-alone CLI tool
 -----------------------------------------